tensorflow/tensorboard/tensorboard/plugins/profile/README.md

 ## End-to-End Runtime Breakdown

-The End-to-End tool divides the entire runtime of a TensorFlow job into three sessions: *training*, *eval*, and *predict*.
+The End-to-End tool divides the entire runtime of a TensorFlow job that runs on the TPU into three sessions: *training*, *eval*, and *predict*.
 It further breaks the training session into multiple categories.

 ![End-to-End](docs/end-to-end.png)

 ### Explanation of the Runtime Breakdown
 <dl>
   <dt>beginning to init-system's start</dt>
-  <dd>The time span from the beginning of the job to the time when the init-system in the training session starts.</dd>
+  <dd>The time span from the beginning of the job to the time when the
+       init-system in the training session starts.</dd>
   <dt>init-system</dt>
   <dd>The time taken by the init-system in the training session.</dd>
   <dt>init-system's end to model-fn's start</dt>
-  <dd>The time span from the end of init-system to the time when the model function in the training session starts.</dd>
+  <dd>The time span from the end of init-system to the time when the
+       model function in the training session starts.</dd>
   <dt>model-fn</dt>
   <dd>The time taken by the model function in the training session.</dd>
   <dt>setup-infeed</dt>